Present perfect vs. past simple

 🔹 Cuando la acción ya terminó, usamos for con el past simple:

 I lived in Madrid for three years.
-(Viví en Madrid durante tres años). => I no longer live in Madrid.
+(Viví en Madrid tres años). => I no longer live in Madrid.

 Conversation